 📜

 Immutable audit log — every automated match recorded with timestamp, matched IDs, and match type.
-Required for compliance — and the training data foundation for future intelligence capabilities.
+Required for compliance — and the training data foundation Smart Intelligence needs at Beta.

 🎯

-True exceptions only — FX wires, direct debits, unresolvable mismatches, and anomalies remain for human review.
+True exceptions only — FX wires, direct debits (informal match by design), unresolvable mismatches, and anomalies remain for human review.
 Everything else is handled.

-System learns from history and alerts before problems become visible — addresses Emma's forecasting priority.
+System learns from history and alerts before problems become visible — addresses product leadership's forecasting priority.

 🧠

-Pattern learning — vendor payment behavior, typical amounts, and seasonal variation modeled from Phase 2 audit log.
+Pattern learning — vendor payment behavior, typical amounts, and seasonal variation modeled from Automation Gap's audit log.
 Anomaly scoring shifts from binary to contextual.

 🔔